LincaMarius/ISAP-1_Instruction_Set/README.md

 This project is a continuation of another project made by me:\
 https://github.com/LincaMarius/ISAP-Computer

-where I optimized the SAP-1 calculator at the block diagram level.
+where I optimized the SAP-1 computer at the block diagram level.

 The final structure of the ISAP-1 computer is: